Who to Call for Septic Problems: Plumbers or Septic Service Providers?

 Geo Icon

-Benefits of Hiring a Septic Service Pro for a Septic Tank Issue
+Benefits of Hiring a Pro for a Septic Tank Issue

 If a blockage develops in your septic tank, drain field, or other part of the system outside your home, a local septic service professional is the better choice for clearing and repairing the problem.

-These professionals are experienced with all different kinds of septic systems, and in most areas, they’re specifically licensed to complete septic tank pumping and septic tank repairs.
-They also have the tools and equipment to fix your problem on-site, in most cases.
+These professionals are experienced with all kinds of septic systems.
+In most areas, they’re specifically licensed to complete septic tank pumping and repairs.
+They also have the tools and equipment to fix your problem on-site.

-If you notice standing water inside or outside of your house, it’s time to call the septic company.
-For example, if your shower, tub, or washing machine isn’t draining, it could be a septic issue.
+Another reason to call a septic service company first is when you notice standing water outside the home at the same time you’re having drain problems.
 If you see puddles outside on the grass and it’s been a while since the last rainfall, call your septic pro.
 And, as lovely as it may be, the greener grass over your septic tank could be a sign that something’s up with your septic system, not a sign that the fertilizer is working.

 What Sounds Are the Pipes Making?